On the L-infinity description of the Hitchin Map: Preliminaries

-The notion of $L_\infty$-algebra (strongly homotopy Lie algebra) generalises the notion of a dgla.
-The main idea is to relax the Jacoby identity, allowing that it be satisfied only ``up to homotopy'' (``BRST-exact term'' in physics parlance), determined by ``higher brackets''.
-This structure encompasses the notion of a dgla as a special case.
-Moreover, $L_\infty$-morphisms of dglas (see below) are richer than dgla morphisms: one allows morphisms of complexes, preserving the bracket only up to homotopy.
+The notion of $L_\infty$-algebra (strongly homotopy Lie algebra, Sugawara algebra) generalises the notion of a dgla by relaxing the Jacoby identity, and allowing it be satisfied only ``up to homotopy'' (``BRST-exact term''), determined by ``higher brackets''.
+For a detailed motivation to this (somewhat technical) subject and its applications to geometry and physics we refer to \cite{stasheff_lada}, \cite{kontsevich_def_quant}, \cite{stasheff_schlessinger} and the references therein.
+Here we make some non-rigorous remarks along the lines of \cite{kontsevich_def_quant}, \S 4 and give the precise definitions (following \cite{manetti_complex}, Chapter VIII) in the next subsection.

-We do not attempt to give an overview of this immense subject or its relations to topology, Poisson geometry, quantization, mirror symmetry, non-commutative geometry, etc. We simply review the relevant definitions in a very brief manner.
-Our conventions are as in \cite{manetti_complex}, and are somewhat different from the original ones (e.g., \cite{stasheff_lada}).